Slow the Flow - Natural Flood Management

-Hardcastle Crags is a beauty spot of the South Pennines with more than 160 hectares of woodland and grassland.
+Hardcastle Crags is a well loved beauty spot in the South Pennines with more than 160 hectares of woodland and grassland.
 We aspire to be the demonstration site for Natural Flood Management best practice.
 Most of what we do is achieved with the help of local volunteers and through partnerships.

 The National Trust is working with partners including the Environment Agency and Slow the Flow Calderdale to install wide range of natural flood management interventions (NFM) in the Hardcastle Crags Estate.
 Many of these NFM interventions will involve using natural resources such as trees trunks and branches to create leaky dams in the streams that run through the woodland.
 Leaky dams reduce the speed at which water runs through the woodland into the River.